 Extra activities

-If you enroll in a Korean course in Korea, in addition to language classes, you will also get the chance to join a variety of other cultural activities.
+If you study Korean at a Korean university, in addition to language classes, you will also get the chance to join a variety of other cultural activities.
 These can be visits to museums, or festivals that take place in the city, or trips of a couple of days to farther places, which will allow you to get closer to your fellow students while discovering Korea.

 At some universities it is also possible to join afternoon clubs attended by Korean university students.
 This way, in addition to fully experiencing Korean university culture, you will have a chance to practice your language skills and make new friends.